sambatriste/netty-wiki-translation/Developer-guide.md

 ### Git line ending configuration

-We use native line ending for all source code (i.e. '`\r`' for *nix and MacOS X, '`\r\n`' for Windows.)
+We use native line ending for all source code (i.e. '`\n`' for *nix and MacOS X, '`\r\n`' for Windows.)
 Please configure your Git installation so that your build does not fail and you push bad files, following the instructions below:

 * [Dealing with line endings](https://help.github.com/articles/dealing-with-line-endings) by Github
 * [Mind the End of Your Line](http://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/) by Tim Clem, for more information